Hello friends!! Welcome to today’s video game review of Cozy Grove!!

 If you aren’t aware, I’ve been reviewing a bunch of COZY GAMES that I play.
 Cozy Games are low-stress games that have little to no combat, and really don’t require any gaming expertise or knowledge.
 Button mash all you like.
 The games themselves are predominantly story driven, and are just generally cute.

-If you’re interested in previous games I have reviewed, please click here for the Gaming reviews section on my blog.
+If you’re interested in other cozy games I have reviewed, please click here for the Gaming reviews section on my blog.

 So, let’s go take a look at Cozy Grove!!